CBonnell/draft-housley-asn1-layman-guide/draft-housley-asn1-layman-guide.md

 encoding, the first contents octet gives the number of bits by which the length of the bit string is less than the next multiple of eight (this is called the "number of unused bits").
+The first contents octet is always encoded; if the length of the bit string is 0 bits, then the first contents octet will have the value 0 and there not be any subsequent contents octets.
 The second and following contents octets give the value of the bit string, converted to an octet string.
 The conversion process is as follows:

 1. The bit string is padded after the last bit with zero to seven bits of any value to make the length